 Peja City Center

-Our guide recommended the city center and its sumptuous pedestrian street as one of the prettiest in Kosovo.
-Whereas I am used to see fashion or souvenir shops in European pedestrian streets, this one was mainly constituted of bars and kebap restaurants.
+My guide recommended the city center and its sumptuous pedestrian street as one of the prettiest in Kosovo.
+Whereas I am used to seeing fashion or souvenir shops in European pedestrian streets, this one was mainly constituted of bars and kebab restaurants.

-I wish we would have had more time to relax on one of the numerous terraces.
-Apparently in the summer months the city center of Peja becomes extremely lively.
+I wish I would have had more time to relax on one of the numerous terraces.
+Apparently, in the summer months, the city center of Peja becomes extremely lively.

 Old Bazaar of Peja

 Peja is famous for its Old Bazaar which ends at the Bajrakli Mosque.
-The Bazaar apported much to Peja’s wealth.
+The Bazaar contributed a lot to Peja’s wealth.
 Built in the 18th century during the Ottoman Empire, it used to have about 900 craft shops.

 Peja’s historic importance is also marked by the numerous statues of Kosovo’s heroes such as Haxhi Zeka.

 In case you plan to visit Peja, you should definitely foresee more than just an afternoon.
 I´m still regretting that I couldn’t stay longer.

 Nowadays, Rugova is considered one of the best places to visit in Kosovo as it is a natural outdoor paradise.